motlin/eclipse-collections-kata/slides.md

 What is a Code Kata?
 --------------------
 * A programming exercise which helps hone your skills through practice.
 * This one is set up as a series of unit tests which fail.
-* Your task is to make them pass, using Eclipse Collections
+* Your task is to make them pass, using Eclipse Collections.

 > I hear and I forget.
 > I see and I remember.
 > I do and I understand.
-> - Confucius
+> -- Confucius

 Eclipse Collections Code Kata